Algiers is the capital, commercial hub, and cultural center of Algeria.

 - The Makam Echahid is one of the most well-known monuments of the city.
 It celebrates the sacrifices of an unknown martyr.
-Three massive concrete palm fronds signifying agriculture, industry, and culture, represent the three pillars which make Algeria great.
+Three massive concrete palm fronds signifying agriculture, industry, and culture, represent the three pillars that make Algeria great.

 Those eyeing a comfortable trip can find quite a few good places to stay in Algiers.
-For a luxurious stay, you can count on the 5-star options like El Aurassi and Sofitel Algiers Hamma Garden.
+For a luxurious stay, you can count on 5-star options like El Aurassi and Sofitel Algiers Hamma Garden.
 Those traveling on a lesser budget can go for 3-star options like Samir, Dar el Ikram, and Dar Diaf Alger.